mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Now, if we want ot create a concrete instance of our interpreter, we need to create an instance of the `Transactor` resource.
+If we want to create a concrete instance of our interpreter, we need to create an instance of the `Transactor` resource.
 As we saw at the beginning of this article, we can use the Hikary extension for Doobie:

 ```scala
 val postgres: Resource[IO, HikariTransactor[IO]] = for {